arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense/tutorials/microphone-sensor/microphone_sensor.md

 volatile int samplesRead;
 ```

 In the `setup()`, we use the `PDM.conReceive()` function to configure the data receive callback.
-Lastly, the `PDM.begin()` sets the sensor to read data from just one channel and a sample rate of 16kHz, this statement is inside an `if()` that will print a message, as a string, in case the sensor has not been properly initialized.
+Lastly, the `PDM.begin()` sets the sensor to read data from just one channel and a sample rate of 16 kHz, this statement is inside an `if()` that will print a message, as a string, in case the sensor has not been properly initialized.

 ```arduino
 void setup() {